You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

 - The Pentaho Upgrade Installer checks your environment to ensure your earlier Pentaho products are compatible for upgrade.

-- In separate files, you will help the upgrade installer determine which items from the default Pentaho install you customized and how to address these items.
+- In separate files, you identify which items from the default Pentaho installation you have customized so that the upgrade installer can determine how to address these items.

 - The Pentaho Upgrade Installer creates a backup of your earlier Pentaho products in case you prefer to restore them later, then installs the Pentaho 9.3 versions of the products found during the environment check.